LeonardoWjq/LeonardoWjq/README.md

 - 👋 Hi, I’m Jiuqi (Leonardo).
 - 👀 I’m interested in machine learning in general.
 My current focuses are reinforcement learning and heuristic search.
-- 🌱 I’m currently a Master's student at University of Alberta, Edmonton, AB, Canada.
+- 🎓 I’ve recently graduated from the University of Alberta, Edmonton, AB, Canada with an MSc. degree in computing science.
+- 🚀 I am an incoming Ph.D. student in computer science at the University of Virginia, Charlottesville, VA, USA.
-- 💞️ I’m open to collaborate on any interesting ML/RL-related project.
+- 💞️ I’m open to collaborating on any exciting ML/RL-related project.
 - 📫 You can reach me at leonardowang597@gmail.com.

 <!---